hossimo/AfterEffectsPlugins/README.md

 * [Comp Settings](https://github.com/hossimo/AfterEffectsPlugins#comp-settings)

 ## Find And Replace
-This simple Plugin allows you to Find and Replace Text in Project Folders, Compisitions and Files and a few simple steps.
+This simple Plugin allows you to Find and Replace Text in Project Folders, Composition and Files and a few simple steps.

 ### Select 1 or more items from the project pane
 ![Select Files](https://github.com/hossimo/AfterEffectsPlugins/blob/main/Images/1-Select.png?raw=true)